Majin-Kilane/Active-Directory/README.md

 _____________________________________________________________________________________

 ## Objectives
-1. Build and secure an enterprise-style Active Directory environment in a virtualized lab.
+1. Build and secure an Active Directory environment.
-2. Implement identity and access security controls, including password, account lockout, and Kerberos policies.
+2. Implement advanced security policies (passwords, lockout, Kerberos).
-3. Design a structured AD hierarchy using Organizational Units (OUs), users, and security groups.
+3. Design a structured OU, user, and group hierarchy.
-4. Deploy and manage core infrastructure services such as DHCP and WSUS.
-5. Enforce host-based firewall rules using Group Policy Objects (GPOs).
-6. Configure Active Directory failover with a secondary domain controller to ensure redundancy and replication.
+4. Configure DNS, DHCP, WSUS, and Windows Firewall via GPOs.
+5. Implement and validate Active Directory failover.
+6. Ensure redundancy for authentication, DNS, and DHCP services.
+7. Integrate AD infrastructure with a SIEM for monitoring.
-7. Validate authentication, policy enforcement, and failover behavior on a Windows 11 domain-joined client.
+8. Validate domain functionality using a Windows client.
 _____________________________________________________________________________________

 ## Architecture Diagram